-A. Administration, Accounting & IT
+A. Administration, Accounting, Operations and IT

 General administration includes the Executive Office and the reception area.
 The Executive Office has the administrative responsibilities related to the management, policies, and mission of the State Bar and the Bar Foundation, including the Board of Bar Commissioners.
 The State Bar charges the Bar Foundation an administrative fee to reimburse any labor expenses and collects administrative fees from local and voluntary bars choosing to collect their dues through the licensing process.
-Customer service representatives in the reception area answer phones, direct calls, and assist visitors.

-The State Bar's Professional Development Center (PDC), consisting of three classrooms and seven conference rooms, is available for rent to outside groups and continuing legal education providers and to law-related entities (including government agencies, Supreme Court committees, voluntary bars, and non-profit organizations) at no cost or a minimal fee.
-The State Bar Center offers the rooms listed above as a service to members of the State Bar.
-The department is also responsible for building maintenance and security.
+The State Bar's Professional Development Center (PDC), consisting of three classrooms, seven conference rooms, a board room and an auditorium is available for rent to outside groups, continuing legal education providers and law-related entities.
+The State Bar Center offers the rooms listed above as a service to members of the State Bar at a discounted rate.
+The operations department is also responsible for building maintenance and security.

-The accounting department collects licensing fees, processes membership status changes, and addresses membership questions.
+The accounting department collects member licensing fees, processes membership status changes, and addresses membership questions.
 The department keeps the State Bar compliant with policies, procedures, practices, and the law with regard to finances and generally accepted accounting principles (GAAP).
-Accounting functions are performed for the State Bar as well as associated law-related entities such as the Client Protection Fund.
-The State Bar is reimbursed by these entities to prepare monthly financials statements, conduct an annual audit and collect licensing fees.
+Accounting functions are performed for the State Bar as well as associated lawrelated entities such as the Access to Justice Fund, Bar Foundation, and Client Protection Fund.
+The State Bar is reimbursed by these entities for activities such as preparation of monthly financial statements, facilitation of the annual audit and collection of licensing fees.

 The IT department assures the State Bar database, technology needs and website operate smoothly.
 The State Bar's website, www.nmbar.org, provides a host of information for members and the public regarding State Bar activities.
-The State Bar also hosts sites for sections and other law-related entities for a nominal fee.
+The State Bar also hosts sites for sections for a nominal fee, and other law-related entities.